langchain-ai/langchain/.github/PULL_REQUEST_TEMPLATE.md

 Checklist:

 - [ ] PR title: Please title your PR "package: description", where "package" is whichever of langchain, community, core, experimental, etc. is being modified.
+Use "docs: ..." for purely docs changes, "templates: ..." for template changes, "infra: ..." for CI changes.
   - Example: "community: add foobar LLM"
 - [ ] PR message: Delete this entire template and replace it with the following bulleted list
     - **Description:** a description of the change